streetwriters/notesnook/docs/help/contents/creating-note.md

 ![First note mobile](/first-note-mobile.png)

-{% info %}
+> info
+>

-Below the note title is the editor status bar.
+> Below the note title is the editor status bar.
 It shows you the no. of words in the note and last saved time.

-{% end %}

 ---